r-lib/rprojroot/tests/testthat/_snaps/root.md

       is_vcs_root
     Output
       Root criterion: one of
-      - contains a directory ".git"
+      - contains a directory '.git'
       - contains a file '.git' with contents matching '^gitdir: '
-      - contains a directory ".svn"
+      - contains a directory '.svn'

 ---